AJPcodes/the-one-quiz-AJPcodes/README.md

 1. Explain what hoisting is.
 Provide your answer below.

   **Student answer: **

+  Hoisting is the way javascript handles variable declarations in their respective scope.

+  Function and variable declarations e.g.
+  'var x' or 'function doSomething() {}' are hoisted and read to establish scope before the function executes.

+  Variable and functions expressions, on the other hand are not immediately evaluated. eg.
+  "x = 'string'" or "var y = function() {}"

+  The named variable from the expressions are added to scope, but the values they become equal to are not available until after the expression has run.

 1. What is a callback?
 Why do we use them in JavaScript?
 Provide your answer, and code a simple example below.

   **Student answer: **

+  A callback is a function passed into another function as a parameter.

+  This is useful in a number of cases.
+For example you could pass a callback function in to an asychronus AJAX request, that does something with data when it's available.

+  eg.

+  function doFunctoArg(func, arg) {
+    return func(arg);
+  }

+  function double(x){
+    return x * 2;
+  } //doubles any arg, x

+  doFuncToArg(double, 3); //returns 6

 ## Functions and operators